Lemon Curd Cheesecake with Shortbread Crust

 - Gradually whisk in unsalted butter, a few pieces at a time, until melted.
 Continue cooking until curd is smooth and thickened, and coats the back of a spoon.

-- Strain curd through a fine mesh sieve into a bowl.
+- Strain curd through a fine mesh sieve into a bowl (this ensures a super smooth texture).
 Press a piece of plastic directly on the surface, and chill for at least 1 hour before using.
 Lemon curd can be made 1-2 days ahead and chilled until ready to use.

 How to Make Lemon Cheesecake